All Rights Reserved for Just Business© by Tajanara Scott aka Afrodite107.

-"You're right...you don't."
-I said, wiping my face.
-"I'm sorry—I'll fix everything."
+“You’re right...you don’t,” I said cutting him off as I wiped away the river of tears rolling down my cheeks.
+“I’m sorry—I’ll fix everything.”
 I turned on my kneel and jogged to the door.

-"Wait."
+“Wait.”
 He said.
-I stopped, wiping my face before looked at him.
-"Is your grandmother even dead?"
+I stopped and wiped my face before looking at him.
+“Is your grandmother even dead?”
+Anger surged through me.

-"Yes, she died from a heart attack.
-Alone because the man you put in charge of here, refused to give me a day off after I've been working my ass off and haven't taken one in three months.
+“Yes, she died from a heart attack—alone because the man you put in charge refused to give me a day off after I’ve been working my ass off and haven’t taken one in three months.
 I told him I needed a day off to take my grandmother to the hospital, yet he refused.
-So I came to my dead grandmother."
+So I came home to my dead grandmother.”
 I answered, looking him dead in the eye.
 He just stared at me.
-I looked away and opened the door.
-I was surprised to see Lewis on the other side.
+I looked away and opened the door and on the other side of the door was Lewis.
 She frowned.

 “Are you ok?”
 She asked.